A Study of Botensilimab in Participants With Metastatic Pancreatic Cancer

 • Monoclonal antibodies, antibody-drug conjugates, radioimmunoconjugates, or investigational drug, within 4 weeks, or 5 half-lives, whichever is shorter.

-• Small molecule/tyrosine kinase inhibitors within 14 days.
+• Small molecule targeted therapies/tyrosine kinase inhibitors within 14 days or 5 half-lives (whichever is greater).

 • Previous severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection within 10 days for mild or asymptomatic infections or 20 days for severe/critical illness prior to first dose of study drugs.

-• SARS-CoV-2 vaccine < 7 days prior to first dose of study drugs.
+• Received a vaccine, including SARS-CoV-2 vaccine, < 7 days prior to first dose of study drugs.

 • Known allergy or hypersensitivity to any of the study drugs or any of the study drug excipients.

-• Symptomatic interstitial lung disease (ILD), history of ILD or any lung disease which may interfere with detection and management of new immune-related pulmonary toxicity.
+• Symptomatic interstitial lung disease (ILD), history of ILD, or any lung disease which may interfere with detection and management of new immune-mediated pulmonary toxicity.

 • History of allogeneic organ transplant.